Shady Lake Recreation Area

-Shady Lake Recreation Area is a campground and public recreation area in southwestern Ouachita National Forest, southwest of Mena, Arkansas and west of Glenwood, Arkansas.
+Shady Lake Recreation Area is a campground and public recreation area in southwestern Ouachita National Forest, southeast of Mena, Arkansas and west of Glenwood, Arkansas.
 The area is oriented around Shady Lake, a body of water on the South Fork Saline River impounded by a dam built c.
 1940 by the Civilian Conservation Corps (CCC).
 The area is administered by the United States Forest Service (USFS).

 Description

 Shady Lake is located in central western Arkansas, on the southern fringe of Ouachita National Forest, about 30 mi west of Glenwood.
 The lake itself is roughly crescent-shaped and was created in 1935 with the assistance of enrollees from the CCC, particularly by members from Company 742 stationed at Camp F-4 (situated within the community of Shady).
 The dam measures 130 ft long and 40 ft high across the Saline River.
 The dam, along with seven other CCC-built structures, is listed on the National Register of Historic Places.